Role

 What struck you about IMET when you joined our graduate program?

-When I joined IMET I was immediately struck by how every idea is valued, in everything from small team discussions to extensive strategy sessions.
-The company’s open culture means that even the smallest suggestion is considered, which explains why we collaborate and innovate so well.
+When I joined IMET, I was immediately struck by how every idea is valued—from small team discussions to company-wide strategy sessions.
+The open culture means even the smallest suggestion is considered, which explains why we collaborate and innovate so effectively.

 What opportunities or projects helped shape your career with us?

 I was trusted with significant projects from the outset.
-For example, within a month of joining, I was involved in a meeting with one of the world’s largest aerospace corporations, discussing circular economy opportunities in the industry.
+Within a month of joining, I attended a meeting with one of the world’s largest aerospace corporations to discuss circular economy opportunities in the industry.

 Which achievements are you particularly proud of?